Alexandra2888/Robofriends/README.md

-# You ca see project live on https://hopeful-mcclintock-25bd78.netlify.app/
+# You can see project live on https://hopeful-mcclintock-25bd78.netlify.app/

 # Getting Started with Create React App